networknext/next/docs/setup_storage_project.md

 <img width="818" alt="Screenshot 2023-08-07 at 10 54 53 AM" src="https://github.com/networknext/next/assets/696656/dbac8fad-d336-4ad9-a995-7bad62648e51">

-16. Verify that the SDK config files are in the google cloud bucket
+17. Verify that the SDK config files are in the google cloud bucket

 Go back to the google cloud bucket and verify that you see text files in it:

 <img width="1525" alt="Screenshot 2023-08-07 at 10 56 33 AM" src="https://github.com/networknext/next/assets/696656/2b32609b-c318-4c43-b99b-d0c71860517b">

-Make sure the files have permissions "Public to Internet" in the column as highlighted, otherwise the SDK won't be able to download the files when it runs.

 _You are now ready to [setup prerequites for the dev environment](setup_prerequisites_for_dev.md)_